juanluispaz/ts-sql-query/docs/query-runners/additional-query-runners.md

 - `interactiveTransactions` (boolean, optional, default `false`): Enable the interactive transactions when is set to true.
 - `interactiveTransactionsOptions`(object, optional, default `undefined`): Object with the second parament of the `$transaction` method in the Prisma client object.
 It supports the following properties:
   - `maxWait` (number, optional, default `2000`): The maximum amount of time (milliseconds) the Prisma Client will wait to acquire a transaction from the database.
 The default is 2 seconds.
   - `timeout` (number, optional, default `5000`): The maximum amount of time (milliseconds) the interactive transaction can run before being cancelled and rolled back.
 The default value is 5 seconds.
+  - `isolationLevel` (Prisma.TransactionIsolationLevel, optional): Sets the [transaction isolation level](https://www.prisma.io/docs/concepts/components/prisma-client/transactions#transaction-isolation-level).
+By default this is set to the value currently configured in your database.

 ```ts
 const connection = new DBConection(new PrismaQueryRunner(prisma, {interactiveTransactions: true}));